 In the body, include examples to support your views in addition to including statistical data, percentages, and facts.
 Also, body is where you put forth your strongest argument first, followed by the second strongest, and so on.
 Each of your paragraphs can contain one of your main ideas, followed by sentences supporting the ideas.

 Conclusion of Essay

 Conclusion is a summary of your essay.
-Use the conclusion part to summarize and restate your main argument with the strongest evidences supporting it.
+Use the conclusion part to summarize and restate your main argument with the strongest evidence supporting it.
 Do not introduce a new idea in the conclusion and refrain from using the same words that you used in the body.

 Take a few minutes to plan your essay and think about what you’re going to type instead of starting immediately.
 For instance, if you have 15 minutes allotted for the essay, spend the first 5 minutes planning your essay, 8 minutes writing it and use the remaining 2 minutes to revise/edit your essay.

 Precis (pronounced as Perisi) is a short & concise summary of a given passage.
-Precis contains all the important topics, mood and tone of author and the main idea of the original passage.
+Precis contains all the important topics, mood and tone of the author and the main idea of the original passage.

-It’s important that you stick to the word limit in precis.
+It’s important that you stick to the word limit in a precis.
 We suggest you go through sample precis and practice typing them out.

 Following are steps to write a precis (in brief):